Dig Dug: Reception

 Dig Dug was a critical and commercial success upon release, and was praised for its gameplay and layered strategy.
-In Japan, it was the second highest-grossing arcade game of 1982, just below Namco's Pole Position.
-In North America, Atari sold 22,228 Dig Dug arcade cabinets by the end of 1982, earning $46,300,000 in cabinet sales.
+In Japan, it was the second highest-grossing arcade game of 1982, behind Namco's own Pole Position.
+In North America, Atari sold 22,228 Dig Dug arcade cabinets by the end of 1982, earning $46,300,000 in sales.
 Around July 1983, it was one of the six top-grossing games.
-It was popular during the golden age of arcade video games.
 The 2004 Famicom Mini release had 58,572 copies sold, and the Xbox Live Arcade version had 222,240 copies by 2011.

 American publication Blip Magazine favorably compared it to games such as Pac-Man for its simple controls and fun gameplay.
-Allgame called it "an arcade and NES classic", praising its characters, gameplay, and unique premise, and for its easy home platform conversion.
+AllGame called it "an arcade and NES classic", praising its characters, gameplay, and unique premise, and for its easy home platform conversion.
 In 1998, Japanese magazine Gamest called it one of the greatest arcade games of all time for its addictiveness and for breaking the traditional "dot-eater" gameplay used in games such as Pac-Man and Rally-X. In a 2007 retrospective, Eurogamer praised its "perfect" gameplay and strategy, saying it is one of "the most memorable and legendary videogame releases of the past 30 years".
-The Killer List of Videogames rated it the sixth most popular coin-op game of all time.
+The Killer List of Videogames rated it the sixth-most-popular coin-op game of all time.

 Electronic Fun with Computers & Games praised the Atari 8-bit version for retaining the arcade's entertaining gameplay and for its simple controls.

 Some home versions were criticized for quality and lack of exclusive content.
 Readers of Softline magazine ranked Dig Dug the tenth-worst Apple II and fourth-worst Atari 8-bit video game of 1983 for its subpar quality and failure of consumer expectations.

 Reviewing the Xbox Live Arcade digital re-release, IGN liked its presentation, leaderboards, and addictive gameplay, recommending it for old and new fans alike.
 A similar response was echoed by GameSpot for its colorful artwork and faithful arcade gameplay, and by Eurogamer for addictiveness and longevity.
 Eurogamer, IGN, and GameSpot all criticized its lack of online multiplayer and for achievements being too easy to unlock, with Eurogamer in particular criticizing the game's controls for sometimes being unresponsive.